 'Barclays UK' The segment of Barclays held by Barclays Bank UK PLC which has been ring-fenced as part of regulatory ring fencing requirements.
-The division includes the UK Personal business; the small UK Corporate and UK Wealth businesses; and the Barclaycard UK consumer credit cards business.
+The division includes the UK Personal banking; UK business banking and the Barclaycard consumer UK businesses.